sys-bio/Archive_roadRunner/wrappers/Python/doc/metabolic.rst

    \varepsilon^v_S = \frac{\partial v}{\partial S} \frac{S}{v} = \frac{\partial \ln v}{\partial \ln S}

 Given a reaction rate :math:`v_i`, the elasticity describes how a given effector of the reaction step affects the reaction rate.
-Because the definition is in terms of partial deriviatives, any effector that is perturbed assumes that all other potential effectors are unchanged.
+Because the definition is in terms of partial derivatives, any effector that is perturbed assumes that all other potential effectors are unchanged.

 The system sensitivities are described by the control and response coefficients.
 These come in two forms, flux and concentration.
-The flux control coefficients measures how senstive a given flux is to a perturbation in the local rate of a reaction step.
+The flux control coefficients measure how sensitive a given flux is to a perturbation in the local rate of a reaction step.
 Often the local rate is perturbed by changing the enzyme concentration at the step.
-In this siutation the flux control coefficicent with respect to enzyme :math:`E_i` is defined as follow:
+In this situation the flux control coefficient with respect to enzyme :math:`E_i` is defined as follow:

 .. math::